-The new project in Palestine is soon to be presented, and with winning Next Organic Startup Award 2016, as well as collaboration with Social Impact Lab, Conflictfood are rolling back the traditional images of conflict zone products and making a meal out of it.
+With winning Green Product Award 2018 and iF Social Impact Prize 2018. as well as collaboration with Social Impact Lab, Conflictfood are rolling back the traditional images of conflict zone products and making a meal out of it.

 A chemistry graduate with an adoration of the outside world and an aversion to labs.